josephdpurcell/multi-master-mysql/README.md

 * Demonstrate how to handle high latency in replication.
 * How to automatically copy schema to new node.
 * How to update a node that is missing a record?
+* Use ansible to allow switching from a 2-node to a 3-node and back.